JasonLocklin/Dissertation/VWM/Results.md

 \centering
 \includegraphics{fig_VWM_MTarget.pdf.png}
-\caption{Figure depicts non-target probability means (right) and guessing probability means (left) for the multi-target conditions (2 and 3 targets).
-Overlaid on the collapsed means are the contributing means in the 2 (blue) and 3 (red) target conditions.
+\caption{Figure depicts non-target probability means (right) and guessing probability means (left) for the multi-square conditions (i.e., 1 and 2 non-target distractors).
+Overlaid on the collapsed means are the contributing means in the 2 (blue) and 3 (red) square conditions.
 While the groups did not differ statistically when guessing, patients selected non-target colours more frequently than the two healthy groups.}